SanjeevaRDodlapati/QeMLflow/docs/development/LINTING_FINAL_ACHIEVEMENT_SUMMARY.md

 ## Conclusion

-The ChemML linting framework enhancement project has been a remarkable success.
+The QeMLflow linting framework enhancement project has been a remarkable success.
 We have:

 1. **Established a world-class code quality infrastructure**
 2. **Demonstrated significant immediate improvements**